Many beginner bloggers think that ads are the best and only way you can monetize a blog.

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 Please see my full disclosure for further information.

-How do I monetize my blog without ads?
+How do I monetize a blog without ads?

 Like I mentioned above, there are many different ways you can make money blogging (that DON’T involve placing ads on your website).

-And today I will tell you about 4 of them (yes, 4 different ways that aren’t ads! ).
+And today I will tell you about 4 of them which are the best ones to get started with as a beginner.